Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 <ul>
   <li>Build Aggregated BVH - Allows you to pre-build objects BVH's before running so you dont have to wait every time you go into play mode for it to build.
 To know when its done building, the Object Parent Name will appear in the console telling you its complete(and thus wont need to be rebuilt every time you hit play)</li>
   <li>Clear Parent Data - Clears the data stored in parent gameobjects, allowing you to actually click them without crashing or lagging(but will then require the BVH to be rebuilt)</li>
-  <li>Sun Position - Affects the sun position from the Precompute Atmospheric Scattering, and if you have a directional light, it will affect this as well(for NEE)</li>
+  <li>Sun Position - REMOVED, so now the sun can be anywhere, not just in a disk</li>
   <li>Max Bounces - Sets the maximum number of bounces a ray can achieve</li>
   <li>Use Russian Roulette - Highly reccomended to leave this on, kills rays that may not contribute much early, and thus greatly increases performance</li>
   <li>Enable Object Moving - Allows objects to be moved during play, and allows for added objects to spawn in when they are done building</li>